microsoft/bedrock-cli/docs/service-introspection.md

 ```

 Note: The purpose of `spk deployment validate --self-test` is to make sure that
-spk will be able to write data to the provided storage account.
+spk is able to write data to the provided storage account.
 Once the test
 ends, it will remove the test data that was added.

 ### get